breandan/markovian/README.md

 * A distribution is called [infinitely divisible](https://en.wikipedia.org/wiki/Infinite_divisibility_(probability)) if it can be expressed as the sum of an arbitrary number of IID RVs.
 * Gaussian distributions form a [monoid](https://izbicki.me/blog/gausian-distributions-are-monoids).

-We can use these algebraic properties to signficantly simplify certain mixture distributions.
+We can use these algebraic properties to significantly simplify certain mixture distributions.

 See [notebook](notebooks/combinator_exploration.ipynb) for further implementation details.